OrganiCod3rs-SIH/ayjnishd-frontend/README.md

  7. Admin panel: There's an additional site to manage all the user interaction.
 An admin can manage and view all the applications and feedbacks from the user and act on them accordingly.

+ 9. Check-hearing: Designed a series of questions that estimate the degree of hearing loss in an individual. _It is to be noted that the results for this test are not supposed to be taken 100% accurate._

+ 10. PDF Rendering: Dynamic PDF rendering so that if a new PDF is added by the government, it is automatically rendered without going through the hassles of integrating it again.

+ 11. NEWS API: An API designed to flash NEWS related to the ADIP scheme on the website.

+ 12. Floating contact button: A button to directly call the concerened representative so that a user who's having difficulty navigating through the site for any reason can directly get in touch with the representative.
+There's also support for mail and chatbot in the contact icon.

 ## How does this site act as an improvement to the previous one?
 There are two crucial things we kept in mind while planning all of the former:
 How to make the site much more accessible to the users?